10 Mice, 1000 Bottles, and the Binary Trick That Exposes CRUD-Only Backend Engineers

 Welcome to follow 'Fox loves to share', using the most hardcore technology to help you dimensionally strike every interview!
 Like, Wow, and Forward, brothers, get on it!

-I don't get it.
+Don't get it.
 One mouse is clearly enough.
-Just let one mouse keep testing the poison.
+Just have one mouse keep testing the poison.
 It'll die when it drinks the poisoned one.
-There's only one poisoned bottle, so once it hits it, you just eliminate that one.
-It's a bit like asking a PhD whether rain falling from ten thousand meters would kill someone.
-A bunch of PhDs are busy calculating, but they're outdone by a cleaning lady asking, "Haven't you ever been rained on?"
+There's only one poisoned bottle, so once it hits it, you've eliminated it.
+Kind of like asking a PhD student whether rain falling from 10,000 meters would kill someone?
+A bunch of PhDs doing all sorts of calculations, but they're no match for a cleaning lady asking: 'Haven't you ever been caught in the rain?'

-Don't ask me if the efficiency would be terrible, because I feel sorry for the mouse [innocent-dumb]
+Don't ask me if the efficiency would be super low, because I feel sorry for the mouse [innocent dumbfounded]

-Haha, this kind of problem should also have time or attempt limits, otherwise the question is actually meaningless
+Haha, this kind of problem should also have time and attempt limits, otherwise the question is meaningless.

 Awesome